-"The issue of rising debt in developing economies has also emerged as a macroeconomic impediment to climate blended finance." repercussions of the COVID-19 pandemic, they find themselves compelled to allocate significant resources to relief efforts.
+The issue of rising debt in developing economies has also emerged as a macroeconomic impediment to climate blended finance.
+As these countries grapple with the economic repercussions of the COVID-19 pandemic, they find themselves compelled to allocate significant resources to relief efforts.
 The result has been a mounting debt burden that has increasingly strained their ability to invest in climate adaptation and mitigation.
 This fiscal position has left developing economies at a crossroads as many must prioritize internal recovery or longer-term climate change adaptation investments.